 Saara Pritchard is an Associate Specialist and currently Head of the Afternoon Sale in New York.
 Most recently, she was responsible for the highest-grossing First Open sale to date, as well as launching the inaugural July contemporary sale in New York.
 She joined Christie’s in 2010 and began her career as a project coordinator and researcher working on single owner sales of works from The Collection of Michael Crichton, The Collection of Max Palevsky and The Collection of Robert Shapazian.
 She was quickly promoted to a Junior Specialist and responsible for cataloguing and researching the Post-War and Contemporary Art Evening Sales, including the recent record-breaking auctions.
 Saara earned an M.A. degree in History of Art and Connoisseurship in Modern and Contemporary Art from Christie's Education in London, United Kingdom.
 She earned her B.A. from Georgetown University in Washington, D.C. with a double major in Art History and Psychology.
 Her particular interest is in the emerging art scene, specifically in New York City, and she has channeled a great deal of new attention towards developing Christie's involvement with artists and organizations that promote the exhibition and development of young artists.

-Alexis Klein is an Associate Vice President and Specialist in Christie’s Post-War & Contemporary Art Department.
-In this role, she concentrates on both auctions and private sales.
+Alexis Klein is the Head of Private Sales, Americas and a Specialist in Christie’s Post-War & Contemporary Art Department.
 Alexis' area of focus includes post-war German art as well as contemporary painting and photography by artists such as Gerhard Richter, Thomas Ruff, Wolfgang Tillmans, Barbara Kruger and Glenn Ligon.
 Previously, Alexis worked for over five years at a major international auction house in New York, focusing on research and writing for the Contemporary Art sales.
 She later transitioned into a strategic role in where she worked on the auction house's Evening Sales of Contemporary Art, which included record-breaking prices for works by artists such as Clyfford Still and Gerhard Richter.
 She also contributed to the launch of its private sales exhibitions including These Days curated by Vito Schnabel.
 Additionally, Alexis worked at the Museum of Contemporary Art in Chicago and Andrea Rosen Gallery in New York.
 Alexis received a B.A. with Honors in Art History from Northwestern University in Chicago in 2006.
 She is a member of the PERFORMA Visionaries and the American Friends of the Israel Museum Associates.

 Ana Maria Celis is an Associate Vice President and Specialist within the Christie’s Post-War & Contemporary Art Department, focusing on auction and private sales.
 Prior to joining Christies in 2013 she worked at another international auction house for almost six years where she held the post of Head of the Contemporary Art Afternoon Sale.
 Before following her passion for Post War & Contemporary Art, Ana Maria was a Specialist in Latin American art during which time she oversaw and participated in some of the highest achieving sales in that category, including a prestigious collection of Wifredo Lam paintings as well playing a crucial role in sales which achieved two of the top prices for Jesus Rafael Soto at auction.
 Born and raised in Caracas, Ana Maria is fluent in Spanish and English and plays a key role in our international team through the fostering and development of collectors in the Americas.
 Ana Maria has a BA from New York University in History of Art and Latin American Studies.